Best running shoes for heavy runners

 Buy from Zappos.com

-The Ride 17’s midsole is made of Pwrrun+, an expanded PU foam that has always been kind to heavy runners.
-In the past, the very capable Saucony Triumph 20 and 21 used Pwrrun+.
-The adidas UltraBoost Light also uses expanded PU foam for its midsole.
+The Ride 18’s midsole is made of Pwrrun+, an expanded PU foam that has always been kind to heavy runners.
+By the way, the adidas UltraBoost 5X also uses expanded PU foam for its midsole.

-So you get the idea.
-The Pwrrun+ foam hits the sweet spot between cushioning comfort and ride stability, and that’s what makes the Ride 17 good for heavy runners.
-While comfortable for up to a half-marathon, the cushioning is tinged with firmness.
-The high midsole edges keep the foot locked over the heel.
+The Pwrrun+ foam hits the sweet spot between cushioning comfort and ride stability, and that’s what makes the Ride 18 excellent for heavy runners.
+The resilient midsole supports the foot during everyday runs and long-distance races.
+The secure upper fit keeps the foot locked in over the midsole.

-Just like the Ride 16, the new model gets a cushy footbed made of the same material as the midsole.
+Just like the Ride 17, the v18 gets a cushy footbed made of the same material as the midsole.

 • Upper: Engineered mesh, internal gusset.